PayString/paystring-documentation/docs/payid-discovery.md

 ---
 id: payid-discovery
-title: Discover a PayID
+title: Discover a PayString
-sidebar_label: Discover a PayID
+sidebar_label: Discover a PayString
 ---

-The PayID Discovery endpoint facilitates finding the PayID URI for a given PayID.
+The PayString Discovery endpoint facilitates finding the PayString URI for a given PayString.

-## PayID discovery by a wallet application
+## PayString discovery by a wallet application

 Suppose Alice wants to send Bob some XRP from a web-based wallet provider that Alice has an account on.
-Alice logs in to the wallet provider and enter Bob's PayID, such as `bob$receiver.example.com`, into the wallet UI to start the payment.
-If the wallet application is set up to use the PayID Discovery endpoint, the wallet application performs a WebFinger query that looks for the PayID Discovery service provider, like this:
+Alice logs in to the wallet provider and enter Bob's PayString, such as `bob$receiver.example.com`, into the wallet UI to start the payment.
+If the wallet application is set up to use the PayString Discovery endpoint, the wallet application performs a WebFinger query that looks for the PayString Discovery service provider, like this:

 ```
 GET /.well-known/webfinger?resource=payid%3Abob%24receiver.example.com